ndevlin/MassSpringSimulator/README.md

-# 563Project1
+# MassSpringSimulator
-Project1

 Written by Nathan Devlin 10/2020

-Uses symplectic Euler integration to simulate cloth and a 3-dimensional gelatinous Stanford bunny.
+Uses symplectic Euler integration to simulate cloth and a tetrahedron-based 3D objects